owenmartincs/Undergraduate-Work-Samples/HTML-CSS/README.md

 This repository contains an old digital portfolio that showcases my high school achievements in computer science.

-In HTML, CSS, and some JavaScript, it implements a simple website containing work samples from my high school CS courses, namely AP Computer Science and the unique Academy of Information Technology (AOIT) course series.
+It is written in HTML, CSS, and some JavaScript, and implements a website containing work samples from my high school CS courses, namely AP Computer Science and the unique Academy of Information Technology (AOIT) course series.